-The Climb will be held on Saturday, June 20th.
+At most locations, the Climb will be held on Saturday, June 20th.

 Please note: The main day of our event — the day most Climbs are held — is whichever Saturday is closest to the longest day of the year (also known as the summer solstice) in the Northern Hemisphere.
 It’s the day with the most light, to symbolize our collective rise out of the darkness and despair.
 HOWEVER, If you want to hold yours on Friday or Sunday that’s fine.
 It’s even cool if you need to do it the following week or the previous week, or another time all together.
 Whenever – just let us know when your Climb is so when know when it is being held.
 The point is that you get out there in nature, and in the sunshine, and you honor your battle with perinatal mood and anxiety disorders and help Postpartum Progress raise awareness and funding.

 2. Where is the 2015 Climb being held?